Modern battles begin invisibly.

 From a defensive perspective, systems today may not be able to operate effectively if they are not designed with cyberspace protection.
 In other words, systems must be designed to be safe or “resilient” from malicious cyberspace operations.
 This is referred to as Cyber Resilience.
 Northrop Grumman delivers trusted Cyber and intelligence services to its customers, including analysis, research, architecture design, maintenance, modification and in-service monitoring, integrated logistics support in Cyberspace operations, security accreditation and assessment.
 The company offers a full spectrum of cyber capabilities with built-in resilience to provide assured protection against evolving threats in the cyberspace domain.

 Vision for the Future

-As enemies become more capable and threats more complex, Northrop Grumman continues to leverage traditional spectrum-based and next-generation EMW innovations.
-Combined with its advanced Cyber, C4ISR, Autonomous and Strike expertise, the company is designing and building smarter, more agile systems and providing multi-function, affordable solutions to give our forces the decisive advantage.
+As enemies become more capable and threats more complex, Northrop Grumman is designing and building smarter, more agile systems and providing multi-function, affordable solutions to give our forces an overwhelming advantage across the spectrum.